MailTape/MailTape-v1/_posts/2017-03-05-Max-Future.md

 _Maxime_: **"**xxx.**"**

 <p id="outroduction">That’s everything from us this morning!
-Thanks to [Sarathy Korwar](http://www.sarathykorwar.com/) for his collaboration and [Pierre-Julien Fieux](http://pierrejulienfieux.com/) for the illustration.
+Thanks to Max Future for his collaboration and Anaïs for the illustration.
 Have a great Sunday!</p>